Sheku Bayoh: Officer broke rib in resuscitation bid

 He said that when he was being trained he was told a rib could break while CPR was being carried out.

-He also confirmed that CS spray was used while Mr Bayoh was being restrained.
+He also confirmed that CS spray and Pava spray was used while Mr Bayoh was being restrained.

-PC Walker has been describing how he and colleagues confronted and restrained Mr Bayoh.
+PC Walker has been describing how he and colleagues confronted and restrained Mr Bayoh following reports he had been attacking vehicles in Hayfield Road while carrying a knife.

 He said he saw Mr Bayoh chasing his colleague, PC Nicola Short who fell to the ground.
 He said he then saw Mr Bayoh stamping on her back.